itera-io/terraform-provider-taikun/docs/resources/catalog.md

 - `default` (Boolean) Indicates whether the catalog is the default catalog.
 Defaults to `false`.
 - `lock` (Boolean) Indicates whether to lock the catalog.
 Defaults to `false`.
 - `organization_id` (String) The ID of the organization which owns the catalog.
+- `projects` (Set of String, Deprecated) DEPRECATED: List of projects bound to the catalog.
+Please use the resource taikun_catalog_project_binding to bind projects to the catalog.

 ### Read-Only